Printable epilepsy fact sheet

 Facts About Seizures and Epilepsy

 Seizures and Your Safety.
 DEFINITION: Epilepsy is the general term for a variety of seizure disorders characterized by recurring, unprovoked seizures.
 If they think they are about to have a seizure, lay them down on their side in a place where they are not likely to get hurt should they start to seize.6% of children aged 0-17 years have active epilepsy.
 Epilepsy and wellness.Epilepsy Fact Sheet.The prevalence of epilepsy in Canada approaches 1 per 100 people, with about 360,000 persons affected.
+Epilepsy Action Australia's factsheets are to help you better understand epilepsy and the complexities surrounding epilepsy.
 Febrile seizures, which tend to be experienced by young children and .
 The type of seizure depends on where the activity happens in the brain.
 It might be that the extent of their experience is the unusual feeling of an aura.au FIRST AID FOR SEIZURES TONIC CLONIC SEIZURE .
 Epilepsy affects both males and females of all races, ethnic backgrounds and .
 It is estimated that about 1 in 10 people without epilepsy will have a seizure in their lifetime and about 1 in 100 .
 You should NEVER force something into the mouth of someone having a seizure.
-Epilepsy and behaviour in children.
 Epilepsy doesn’t discriminate.

 Epilepsy Facts and Figures International Epilepsy Day